 6. The Churches of Bucharest

 You cannot walk for five minutes without running into a church in Bucharest.
-Some of the nicest churches in the centre of town are:
+Some of the nicest churches in the center of town are:

 - Stavropoleos Monastery – Biserica Stavropoleos